caitkuek/hungry-for-more/README.md

 ```

 ## Wireframe
-Less is more lmao.
-Feel free to take a look at my drafts:
-(to be updated)
+My outline will be put here

 ## WIP
-Things I would like to add at my own time and pace:
+Things I would like to add at my own time and pace (and maybe use MongoDB instead)
-- Recipe section for users to post their own recipes for the things they receive - like their own archive kinda thing
+- Add plans to user database
+- Create customizable grocery plans
-- Fancy Add to Cart feature with the basket and everything
+- Potentially add a checkout and an Add to Cart etc.